-Whether you receive a quote or talk with one of our Account Managers, the lead time for your portable roof panel or seamless gutter rollforming machine does not include the time it takes to ship your machine to you.
+Whether you receive a quote or talk with one of our Account Managers, the lead time for your portable roof panel machine or seamless gutter machine indicates the time from when the Sales team receives your deposit to when your equipment is completed in production.
+The lead time DOES NOT include the time it takes to ship your machine to you.

-From a capacity standpoint, when someone at NTM discusses lead time, they’re referring to how many machines can be produced per week with a full labor force.
-The lead time provided is just an estimate and is subject to change based on different factors like the current manufacturing capacity, how many people are working at any time, and how many orders are currently placed.
+From a capacity standpoint, lead times refer to how many machines the Production department can put together per week with a full labor force.
+The lead time provided to customers is just an estimate and is subject to change based on different factors, including:

-For example, to find current lead times at New Tech Machinery, the team takes the number of orders logged divided by the current weekly production capacity.
-For instance, if the current backlog was 84 machines and production of roof panel machines was six per week, you would get the following lead time:
+To find the current lead times, the team takes the number of machine or accessory orders logged divided by the current weekly production capacity.
+For example, if the current backlog was 84 machines and production of roof panel machines was six per week, you would get the following lead time:

 84 roof panel machines in backlog ÷ 6 roof panel machines = 14 week lead time